Air Dried vs Kiln Dried | Which Wood is Better and Why?

 Advantages of Air Drying

-3. Less chance to Cracks
+3. Less chance of cracks

-The disadvantage of Air Drying
+Disadvantages of Air Drying

 Kiln Drying Lumber

-Kiln drying is another method to remove moisture from the lumber.
-In this method, the lumber is kept in a closed chamber(Kiln), where the temperature, humidity, and air circulation are controlled.
+Kiln drying is another method to remove moisture from wood.
+In this method, wood is placed in a closed chamber (kiln), where temperature, humidity, and airflow are controlled.

 How long does it take to kiln dry wood?